TRU Instructional Innovation Grant (TIIG)

 Successful applicants may receive up to $5,000.
 We anticipate offering 5 awards each year.

-Results: Awards will be announced by Mid-March.
-Projects begin on April 1 and end March 30 of the following year.
-Final reports will be expected no later than May 30th of the year project end.
+Results: Awards will be announced by mid March.
+Projects begin on April 1, 2023 and end March 31, 2024.
+Final reports are due after the project has ended.

-Duration: 1 year (with interim report at 6 months and final at 12 months); Projects needing time beyond 1 year can apply for an extension for the project (on a case-by-case approval basis), in writing to CELT, at least 6 weeks before the end of the project (March 30th); however, funds should be spent in the one-year timeframe for which the grant was awarded.
+Duration: 1 year (with interim report at 6 months and final at 12 months); Projects needing time beyond 1 year can apply for an extension* for the project (on a case-by-case approval basis), in writing to CELT, at least 6 weeks before the end of the project; however, funds should be spent in the one-year timeframe for which the grant was awarded.

 Criteria & Sample Application Form